variotry/knockout-decorator/README.md

 ### 4.Use extenders

-Just attach "@vt.extend to a property or accessor which is attached observable decorator as below.
+Just attach "@kd.extend to a property or accessor which is attached observable decorator as below.

-    @vt.pureComputed
+    @kd.pureComputed
-    @vt.extend( { rateLimit: 500 } )
+    @kd.extend( { rateLimit: 500 } )
     public get fullName() { return this.firstName + " " + this.lastName; }

 This code similar to `public firstName  = ko.pureComputed( () => this.firstName + " " + this.lastName ).extend( { rateLimit: 500 } );`